shogo1045/PlusUltra/README.md

 - data type
 - function
 - control structure（control flow）
-  - if.
+  - if
-  conditional branch
-  - loop
+  - loop（for, while etc.）
 - using library, framework and API

 ## Tools